-2. Keep your activity routine.
-Travel and busy holiday party schedules can make it seem like there’s no time for exercise.
-But…exercise helps with stress, extra calories, and overall feelings of holiday cheer, so, shift your activity to morning or lunch hour instead of after work so you don’t miss it, or arrive a bit late to the soiree if you must.
+2. Keep moving.
+Schedules can make it seem like there’s no time for exercise.
+But…exercise helps with stress, managing extra calories, and improving overall feelings of holiday cheer, so don’t miss the benefits by skipping it.
 Altering your routine versus deleting it will help you stay the health and wellness course during the holidays.
 Walk when you can, even if it’s just for 5 or 10 minutes.
 Do push-ups when you get out of bed.
 Walk up and down your stairs a few times.
 Little moments like this can easily fit into your busiest days.